Male white-faced darter dragonfly - Vicky Nall

 The Great Manchester Wetlands Species Reintroduction Project currently focuses on the four key species below.

-Locally known as the Manchester argus, the large heath butterfly was last seen in the Great Manchester Wetlands over 100 years ago.
+Locally known as the Manchester argus, the large heath butterfly was last seen in the Great Manchester Wetlands over 150 years ago.
 Being specially adapted to living on peatlands, the large heath died out in the area when these habitats were drained and the peat exploited starting from the time of the Industrial Revolution.

 Historic burning of their peatland habitats has caused the bog bush cricket to become locally extinct in many of its traditional wetland homes.
 It is a short winged (brachypterous) species and so cannot fly, meaning that it is unlikely to return to colonise new areas independently.
+The GM Wetlands team have been working to restore habitats suited to the bog bush cricket, including the wet ground with purple moor grass in which it lays its eggs, and monitoring at sites where it continues to have a presence, in readiness for possible future translocations.

-A lover of lowland peatbogs, white-faced darters require specialised bog habitats to survive.
+The white-faced darter is one of the UK’s rarest dragonflies and is only found at a handful of locations, including at recent reintroduction sites at Delamere Forest in Cheshire and Foulshaw Moss in Cumbria.
+A lover of lowland peatbogs, white-faced darters require specialised habitats to survive.
 The specific water quality and submerged sphagnum moss of bog pools allows the nymphs to hide and grow in safety, and common cotton grass and soft rush provide the ideal ladder for them to emerge.
+Currently the GM Wetlands partners are working to assess and improve potential release sites, with invaluable support from the Mace Group, and to prepare for a future reintroduction.

-We are also working with the North West Rare Plants Initiative to reintroduce a number of rare plant species, such as the carnivorous great sundew, oblong-leaved sundew, lesser bladderwort, and other rare wetlands specialists including white-beaked sedge and bog asphodel, many of which were likely to die out completely without our intervention.
+We are working to reintroduce classic peatland species such as common and hare’s tail cotton grass, cross-leaved heath and sphagnum mosses.
+And with hundreds of thousands of specimens planted to date and more planned across our sites, significant changes can already be seen.
+We have also worked closely with the Northwest Rare Plants Initiative on this project to reintroduce a number of rare plant species, such as the carnivorous great sundew, oblong-leaved sundew, lesser bladderwort, and other rare wetlands specialists including white-beaked sedge and bog asphodel, many of which were completely absent.

 Our partners